-JD had them a few times and even Cookie did.
-They worked well and neither JD or Cookie had any adverse effects.
+JD had them a few times, and even Cookie did.
+They worked well, and neither JD nor Cookie had any adverse effects.
 I accept their use as a short-term crutch when quick pain and inflammation relief is needed.
 I would not use them long-term.
 Because Jasmine could not have any NSAIDs for the rest of her life, I quickly learned about all the available alternatives.
 There are many great options out there.
 For long-term management, those are my go-to solutions.

 A note on using NSAIDs safely.

 To lower potential adverse reactions, proper screening needs to be done.
-That includes a medical history and blood work to make sure that kidneys are healthy and working properly.
-Though that doesn’t mean thing cannot go wrong.
-Jasmine did have fresh blood work and everything was in order.
+That includes a medical history and blood work to ensure that kidneys are healthy and working properly.
+Though that doesn’t mean things cannot go wrong.
+Jasmine did have new blood work, and everything was in order.
 However, I would not start my dog on NSAIDs without having blood work that is no older than a month.

-Never give NSAIDs on empty stomach.
+Never give NSAIDs on an empty stomach.
 They have to be given with food.
-Also, when Cookie was on relatively long-term course for her iliopsoas injury, we used stomach protectant as well.
+Also, when Cookie was on a relatively long-term course for her iliopsoas injury, we also used stomach protectant.

 Never mixed different NSAIDs.
 That also means aspirin and/or Tylenol.
-If you did give any of these to your dog prior to the vet visit, let your vet know about it.
-If switching between any two different NSAIDs, allow for “wash-out” period.
-This is the time it takes for all the drug to be cleared from the body.
+If you did give any of these to your dog before the vet visit, let your vet know about it.
+If switching between two different NSAIDs allows for a “wash-out” period.
+This is the time it takes for all the drugs to be cleared from the body.
 A recommended wash-out period is three to seven days.

 If you’re giving any other medications or supplements, make sure your veterinarian knows about it.

-If you suspect your dog is having side-effects, stop the NSAIDs immediately and talk to your veterinarian.
+If you suspect your dog has side-effects, stop the NSAIDs immediately and talk to your veterinarian.

 When in doubt, ask, and ask, and ask again.

 I also recommend getting the product safety sheet and reading it thoroughly.
-Many of the scary, serious side effects are very rare but you want to be aware should you run into them.
-Figuring out what is happening quickly allowed me to stop the medication and prevent further complications.
+Many of the scary, serious side effects are very rare, but you want to be aware should you run into them.
+Figuring out what was happening quickly allowed me to stop the medication and prevent further complications.

-Luckily, our first experience with adverse drug reactions didn’t end up in any major disaster, just a big scare and a wake-up call.
+Luckily, our first experience with adverse drug reactions didn’t result in any major disaster, just a big scare and a wake-up call.
 It could have, though.

 Paired with her food allergies, which also dramatically limited our choices of supplements, it was quite a work-out in researching and finding solutions.